Second-career CNAs in nursing homes: Tapping an underused resource

 The purpose of this study was to describe the characteristics, work perceptions, and factors influencing employment of second-career certified nursing assistants (CNAs) in nursing homes.
 The qualitative descriptive design included a purposeful sample of 17 participants from 5 nursing homes.
 Data generation consisted of demographic surveys and audiotaped interviews that were transcribed, coded, and analyzed for emerging themes.
 Four themes were identified: negative first impressions of the work did not deter second-career CNAs, second-career CNAs lived out personal ideals and values through their work, positive relationships and job benefits retained second-career CNAs, and second-career CNAs expressed hopes for transforming nursing homes.
 Results revealed a group of committed, mature workers to fill labor shortages in an essential health care setting.

 Pennington, Karen; Congdon, Joann G.; and Magilvy, Joan K., "Second-career CNAs in nursing homes: Tapping an underused resource" (2007).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 1052.